In this section we will see how to change the default font of pMML2SVG and how to create the metrics file that are necessary to do the transformation.

 ./TTFReader $HOME/.fonts/*.ttf

-All the newly created XML metrics files will be created in $HOME/.fonts/
+All the newly created XML metrics files will be created in $HOME/.fonts/ folder.
+You can then

-directory of pMML2SVG by using, for example, the following
+copy all these metrics in the XSLT2/ directory of pMML2SVG by using, for example, the following

 cp